wikimedia-gadgets/twinkle-starter/README.md

 </details>

 ## Troubleshooting
-- Getting `JavaScript parse error (scripts need to be valid ES5)` after deploying the output of `grunt build`:
+- Getting `JavaScript parse error (scripts need to be valid ECMAScript 5)` after deploying the output of `grunt build`:
   - This is because your wiki doesn't support ES6 for JavaScript (only supported in MW 1.42+).
 Please change the `target` field in `webpack.config.js` and `tsconfig.json` files from `es6` to `es5`.

 ## Need help?